vldngls/SHUTL/README.md

 ## 📜 Abstract

 Camella Daang Hari's dynamic shuttle system, operated by MEx, a nation-wide transportation company established in 2008, has quirks that lead to inefficiencies and unpredictability affecting commuters.
 This study proposes developing an Integrated Smart Shuttle System to tackle these issues and enhance both efficiency and reliability.
 By incorporating real-time GPS tracking and advanced communication platforms, the system will improve communication between shuttles and passengers, provide timely and accurate notifications, and streamline commutes and shuttle operations.
 These upgrades will not only reduce unpredictability and increase accessibility for commuters but also support MEx employees by optimizing operational workflows.
-Ultimately, the goal is to enhance the overall commuter experience and optimize Camella’s transportation network.
+Ultimately, the goal is to enhance the overall commuter experience and optimize Camella's transportation network.

 ## 🚀 Features